StergachisLab/DAF-QC-SMK/README.md

 results/{sample_name}/align/{sample_name}.mapped.reads.bam"
 ```

-Bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
+bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
 Strand designation is stored in the ST tag, and deaminated positions are stored in the `DA` tags and `FD` and `LD` tags for first and last deaminated position, respectively.
 If `decorated_samplesize` is specified in the config file, this will contain a randomly selected sample of full length, top/bottom strand reads.
 ```
 results/{sample_name}/align/{sample_name}.decorated.bam"
 ```

-# bam containing MSA consensus of full length, top/bottom reads with a minimum number of reads specified by dups_required (default:3).
+bam containing MSA consensus of full length, top/bottom reads with a minimum number of reads specified by dups_required (default:3).
 Consensus read names are constructed from a representative read name (i.e. `pbmarkdup` du tag) with "_consensus" appended.
 The <pending name> tag indicates the number of reads that were used to construct the consensus.
 ```
 results/{sample_name}/align/{sample_name}.consensus.bam
 ```